paulbrenker/tex-github-workflow/README.md

 ### Merge your first Version of the Document

 After merging your PR a Release with the PDF of your Document is built and made available in the Release section.
 Your first release will have the version number v0.0.0.
 When you merge Pull Requests into your main branch the patch version counter will be auto incremented.

+### Releasing

+#### PR Release

+When you merge a PR the version tag of the next release will always be incremented automatically.
+By default, the release is a patch e.g. `v0.1.2` -> `v0.1.3`.
+If you want to increase the minor or major version of your release you can do so by adding a label to your Pull Request.
+If you add the label `minor-version` to the PR the minor version will be incremented (`v0.1.3` -> `v0.2.0`).
+Adding the `major-version` label the major version number will be incremented.

+#### Manual Release

-If you want to release a major or minor version run the Release workflow manually with the input "minor" for a new minor release or "major" for a new major release.
+If you want to increment the release version on the existing documents you can manually trigger the Release workflow in the Actions tab.
+For incrementing minor or major versions give the workflow_dispatch_bump input the needed values (`minor`, `major`).

 ## Advanced